 If you want to dive deeper into this matter, we’d advise you to take our Multilingual SEO training.
 In this course we explain in more detail which pros and cons there are, how you can do your geotargeting well, how to easily create awesome copy in different languages and other important stuff for international SEO, like implementing hreflang.
 So check it out now!

 But what about using one website in the same language for multiple countries?
 Can’t you just use the same English website for, for instance, Australia and the UK?

-If possible, we’d recommend creating different sites for different countries, even if people are speaking the same language.
+If possible, we’d recommend creating different sites for different countries.
+Even if people are speaking the same language.
 Although it might require more resources, it will be easier to target that specific market with the right content.
-Things that can differ from country to country are the local vocabulary, contact information, product availability and the currency.
+For example, things that can differ from country to country are the local vocabulary, contact information, product availability and currency.
 If you don’t create different content for the countries you’re targeting, users might get confused about what service and products you deliver in their country.

 Don’t forget hreflang!